geneseframework/genese/src/complexity/README.md

    > #### Complexity Index
    > The Complexity Index is the measure of the Cognitive Complexity of a program’s source code by considering the logic door `if` as measure unit.

+The following chapters provide an overview of the different ways to evaluate the Complexity Index.

 ### 6.3 Complexity Factors

-The level of cognitive complexity depends on multiple factors of different importance which can be grouped in different categories.
-The following is an overview of these different factors with their different weights.
-However, we must keep in mind that these weights and categories are for now only based on intuition and feedbacks. ***They SHOULD NOT be interpreted as objective and definitive values***.
-These elements ARE NOT static and will change as the Cognitive Complexity knowledge will increase.
+The Complexity Index depends on multiple factors of different weights which can be grouped in several categories.
+These factors, weights and categories are for now only based on intuition and feedbacks: ***they SHOULD NOT be interpreted as immutable and definitive values***.
+These elements are only the best way as things stand to measure the Complexity Index.
+With the help of the community and the increase of knowledge, the weights will be revalued, other factors will appear and other categories will be discovered.

 Every time someone will demonstrate that a factor should be weighted differently or that another category should be taken into account, this page will be updated with a new version number.